-Production of a suitable design is one of the most important aspects of achieving a successful outcome, where the required standard of environment is created within the basement space and maintained in the long term.
-A common assumption in waterproofing is that workmanship is the most 'critical factor', and while this is undeniably important, the highest standards of workmanship will not make-up for inadequate design; hence, correct design is the first step in achieving the desired outcome.

-To this end, BS 8102 includes a section on the 'design team', which states that the advice of a Geotechnical Specialist be sought for assessment of the geology and hydrogeology, and that a Waterproofing Specialist be included as part of the design team from the earliest stages, so that an integrated and practical waterproofing solution is created.
+- Production of a suitable design is one of the most important aspects of achieving a successful outcome, where the required standard of environment is created within the basement space and maintained in the long term. - A common assumption in waterproofing is that workmanship is the most 'critical factor', and while this is undeniably important, the highest standards of workmanship will not make-up for inadequate design; hence the correct design is the first step in achieving the desired outcome. - BS 8102 includes a section on the 'design team', which states that the advice of a Geotechnical Specialist be sought for assessment of the geology and hydrogeology, and that a Waterproofing Specialist be included as part of the design team from the earliest stages, so that an integrated and practical waterproofing solution is created. - The Waterproofing Specialist must take responsibility for the design liability of the waterproofing and have appropriate professional indemnity cover which covers their business activities.